 As you can see, the main floor is a very large, open space – which we love!
 The challenge with such an open-concept layout though, is that the whole thing is essentially one large room which doesn’t offer us much in the way of differentiating spaces with paint colours (if you remember we chose PARA Moonwalker as the neutral base for the entire floor).
 So the plan instead is to use furniture to break up the space into “zones”.
 Moving from an 1800 sq. ft semi-detached house to the Dreamhouse nearly double it’s size, however, came with a severe lack of items to fill the space.

 When we moved in, we set up the family room with essentially everything we owned – which was a complete mishmash of acquired furniture.
-The couch & matching arm chair, our tv and two end tables we had in the family room of our previous home, 2 wing chairs that were an awesome roadside find, and a coffee table that we took off my sister’s hands when she was moving.
+The couch & matching arm chair, our tv and two end tables we had in the family room of our previous home, 2 wing chairs that were an awesome roadside find, and a coffee table that we took off my sister’s hands when she was moving with help from Big T Moving & Delivery.
 Some pieces have definite potential, but there is a lot that needs work.
 For starters, the couch is way too small for the room, there are about 15 different wood stain colours going on & everything is chocolate brown – which worked in our first home, but now we hate is not exactly in line with the light, airy, modern feel we have in mind.

 Being the room with the most furniture – that and it’s literally in the centre of the house – our family room has naturally become the hub of our household.
 It’s the home for games nights & family movie nights, the spot where on any given evening you’ll find either Kes or I curled up with a glass of wine or settled in underneath a laptop, and the place where we gather when company comes.

 With that in mind our goal is to create an inviting comfortable space, one that feels cozy despite the large size of the room, where we can work, play, and hang out.
-Our style is modern, but we love the idea of incorporating rustic and industrial looking elements to contrast, add texture and balance the smooth modern lines.
+Our style is modern, but we love the idea of incorporating rustic and industrial looking elements to contrast, add texture and balance the smooth modern lines. if you are thinking of updating your own family room (or lounge depending on what you call it) then how about new ceiling lights for the lounge?
+Sometimes just changing one thing can make a huge difference in your home.
+Other times even changing like the colour scheme can also make a huge difference.
 As you might have guessed from our master en-suite, we also love playing with colour – and never shy away from dropping something bold and bright into the mix to brighten up a neutral pallete.

 The family room inspiration…